-☐ Open the Basic Settings > Port dialog, Configuration tab.
-If the device connected to this port requires a fixed setting, then perform the follosteps: Deactivate the function.
+☐ Open the Basic Settings > Por □ Open the Basic Settings > Port dialog, Configuration tab.
+If the device connected to this port requires a fixed setting, then perform the fosteps: Deactivate the function.
 Unmark the checkbox in the Autoneg column.
-In the Manual configuration column, specify the desired operating mode (transmission rate, duplex mode). □ Apply the settings temporarily.
-To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the interface configuration mode of interface 1/1. no auto-negotiate To disable the automatic configuration mode. speed 100 full To set port speed 100 Mbit/s and full-duplex.
+In the Manual configuration column, specify the desired operating mode (tran rate, duplex mode). enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/1 To change to the Interface Configuration mode of interface 1/1. no auto-negotiate To disable the automatic configuration mode. speed 100 full To set port speed 100 Mbit/s and full-duplex.